tmaxxdd/arduino-with-mavlink/README.md

 * [Mavlink common](http://mavlink.org/messages/common) - Official mavlink's list with the all commands.
 The most important are numbers that stands for the appropriate message.

+* [Mavlink's code](https://discuss.ardupilot.org/t/mavlink-step-by-step/9629) - This article contains step by step entry for coding in mavlink.
+Highly recommended to read before starting to code.

+* [Mavlink and arduino](https://discuss.ardupilot.org/t/mavlink-step-by-step/25566) - This is a working example of professional usage mavlink protocol in the Arduino environment.
+Requires a lot of time to understand everything at all.

 ```
 MIT License